 The book addresses the need for a college to be suitable in other ways.
 Of course, it must offer the major a student wishes to study, but it also has to fit the student in terms of academics, campus life, and cost, as well as athletic opportunities for some students.

-Colleges are listed alphabetically, and each listing includes the college website and phone number, Catholic aspects of the college, students body percentages of men and women, institutes or research centers hosted by the college, costs, percent of financial need met, four-year graduation rate, athletic conference, score ranges for college entry exams, types of degrees offered, and undergraduate majors and/or fields of study.
+Colleges are listed alphabetically, and each listing includes the college website and phone number, Catholic aspects of the college, percentages of male and female students, institutes or research centers hosted by the college, costs, percent of financial needs met, four-year graduation rate, athletic conference, score ranges for college entry exams, types of degrees offered, and undergraduate majors and/or fields of study.

 At 596 pages, this is a hefty book.
 You can purchase it in either a Kindle or print edition, with big savings on the Kindle version.
-It appears that new editions will be published each year so check for the latest edition.
+New editions will be published each year so check for the latest edition.